 Additionally, the size and shape of the stem can also be an indication of a good quality pumpkin.
 A larger stem may indicate a thicker, more mature pumpkin, while a smaller stem may indicate a younger fruit.

-See also How long to cook beef cubes on stove
+See also How to cook pollock fillet

 Remember that the stem of a pumpkin is not only important for aesthetics, but also for practicality.
 A strong stem makes it easier to carry and transport the pumpkin, especially if you’re planning to use it for carving or decoration purposes.